 If your frequent trips to the bathroom are stopping you from visiting the clinic, Speedoc is ready to help you with our video consultation and medicine delivery services.

 Our trained doctors can provide you with the answers you are looking for and arrange for medication to be delivered right to your doorstep.
 Give us a call at +65 6909 7799, email us at firstname.lastname@example.org, or download the Speedoc app to get connected to a doctor online immediately!

-The Speedoc app is your one-stop platform to manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to!
-More about our health programmes and packages are also available.
+Manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to via the Speedoc app.
+More about our health programmes and packages are also available in the app.